Topic Details

 <item>

-<dc:creator><![CDATA[M. Pattabiraman]]></dc:creator> <guid isPermaLink="false">https://freefincal.com/?p=276699</guid>
+<dc:creator><![CDATA[M. Pattabiraman]]></dc:creator> <guid isPermaLink="false">https://freefincal.com/?p=287543</guid>

 <ul>

-<li><strong>Offer: </strong>discounted links to our two courses: <a href="https://freefincal.com/how-to-build-a-second-income-source-that-will-last-a-lifetime/"><strong>How to get people to pay for your skills</strong></a> (aka earn from skills) and the <strong><a href="https://freefincal.com/gms-course-faq/">lectures on goal-based portfolio management</a>.</strong></li>
+<li>Inside, you get discounted links to our two courses: <a href="https://freefincal.com/course-contents-how-to-get-people-to-pay-for-your-skills/"><strong>How to get people to pay for your skills</strong></a> (aka earn from skills) and the <strong><a href="https://freefincal.com/gms-course-faq/">lectures on goal-based portfolio management</a>.</strong></li>

 <ol>